 Advance Armenian-American interests and promote Armenian issues through advocacy, grassroots action, and public policy engagement.

-AYF serves as the youth wing of the ARF, preparing the next generation of leaders.
+AYF is the youth organization of the ARF, preparing the next generation of leaders.
 Through its activities—such as educational seminars, sports tournaments, cultural events, and activism—it ensures that young Armenians remain connected to their heritage while becoming active participants in Armenian advocacy.

 AYF Logo blue bg